cal-itp/reports/README.md

 ### Build report

 1. `npm run build` to get a slim build or `npm run watch` to monitor the source files for changes and run dev builds automatically
-2. Load `build/index.html` in a browser, preferably via an HTTP server (e.g. `python -m http.server`)
+2. Load `build/index.html` in a browser, preferably via an HTTP server.
+To do this, change to the `build` directory and run `python -m http.server`.